 If you are looking for a black and white answer, you are going to be disappointed.
 Nursing homes have a duty to keep their residents safe.
 Staff too.
 When a pandemic strikes, allowing visitors from the outside could unleash a deadly virus or disease on a very vulnerable population.

 With coronavirus, the decision to bar visitors is more complex.
-Many carriers of the virus don’t show any symptoms meaning there is no way for the facility to know who is a carrier.
+Many carriers of the virus don’t show any symptoms meaning there is no way for the facility to know who is infectious.

 Nursing home administrators and regulators are generally sensitive to patients’ rights.
 Medicare rules require facilities to accommodate visits by family and friends.
 The coronavirus pandemic has resulted in competing interests.
 The right to visits versus the legal obligation to protect patients.
 The coronavirus threat will end soon enough but until it does the safety of patients and staff generally trumps the right to have visitors.